List of Essential Oil Notes for Blending and DIY Perfume

 Essential Oil Supplies for Blending and DIY Recipes

-When you're first getting started with blending essential oils and making DIY recipes, it can be tough to know what supplies you need.
-But don't worry, I'm here to help!
+When you first start blending essential oils and making DIY recipes, knowing what supplies you need can be challenging.
+But don't worry—I'm here to help!
 In this section, I'll list the essential supplies you may need for blending essential oils and using them for aromatherapy.

 Plus, I'll give you a few tips on how to use them.
 So read on and get ready to start blending like a pro!